gregberge/svgr/README.md

 To create icons, two options are important:

-- `--icon`: title will be removed and svg will automatically inherits text size
+- `--icon`: title will be removed and SVG will automatically inherits text size
-- `--replace-attr-value`: replace color value to "currentColor" to inherits text color
+- `--replace-attr-value`: replace color value to "currentColor" to inherit text color

 ```
 $ svgr --icon --replace-attr-value="#000000=currentColor" my-icon.svg